 The Early Childhood Development program serves the training needs of child care providers who wish to meet the educational requirements set by the Early Childhood Commission.

 Program graduates will possess the knowledge and skills needed to:

-Students in this program who are not already employed in child-care can complete their required practicum experiences at a licensed child care facility located in the Ozarka College service area.
+Students in this program must complete their required practicum experiences at a licensed child care facility located in the Ozarka College service area.

 Applicants are admitted to this program only after meeting specific health and background criteria.
-Information is available from the Division Chair for Arts and Humanities.
+Information is available from the Early Childhood Education Program Coordinator.